 Q: How much are all of the fees?

-A: The tuition cost to march Heat Wave of Florida in 2017 will be $2,350.
+A: The tuition cost to march Heat Wave of Florida in 2018 will be between $2,350-$2,600.
 Tuition covers the full cost of participation in the corps, including spring training housing and meals, tour meals and transportation, instruction, equipment, and uniforms.
-The one-time Audition Fee is $75 for prospective members.
-Tuition payments will be broken down into camps fees that are paid at every camp by all attendees and payments that start February 2017.
+The one-time Audition Fee is $100 for prospective members.
+Tuition payments will be broken down into camps fees that are paid at every camp by all attendees and payments that start February 2018.
 Limited additional expenses may be incurred.
 Please see additional information and policies in the Membership Contract (which will be provided once you are accepted into the Heat Wave of Florida Drum & Bugle Corps as a member).

 The one-time Audition fee is due when you register for your first Heat Wave of Florida camp.
 All audition fees, camp fees, and tuition payments are not refundable.